Previous editions: 2024 | 2023 | 2022

 - Data altruism and the promotion of open academic resources

-The forum is co-located with the European Informatics Leaders Summit (ECSS’25) of Informatics Europe, and will feature a joint opening session organized in collaboration with the digital ethics working groups of both ERCIM and Informatics Europe.
+The forum is partially co-located with the European Informatics Leaders Summit (ECSS’25) of Informatics Europe, and will feature a joint session in co-organised by the digital ethics working groups of both ERCIM and Informatics Europe.
+Participants are welcome to also attend ECSS'25 and its ethics workshop.

 Addressing ethical challenges with security in the digital society